-Community participation will include clear consultation, documentation of agreements and monitoring procedures, and any impacts are minimal and mitigation/restorative measures are acceptable to affected people.
-See Section 2.3.2 for description of expected improvements to existing roads.
+Community participation will include clear consultation, documentation of agreements and monitoring procedures, and any impacts are minimal and mitigation/restorative measures

-9 Note: On some islands in FSM all houses are headed by a female as they own the land.
+11 Note: On some islands in FSM all houses are headed by a female as they own the land.
 In these cases, the female head of the household would not be considered a vulnerable person.

-10 Vulnerable road users include road users who are more vulnerable to harm because they are not in a vehicle, including pedestrians, motorcyclists, cyclists, and those on animals or animal drawn carts.
+12 Vulnerable road users include road users who are more vulnerable to harm because they are not in a vehicle, including pedestrians, motorcyclists, cyclists, and those on animals or animal drawn carts.

-11 As determined and identified by the relevant community leader.
+13 As determined and identified by the relevant community leader.